mdibaiee/flappy-es/README.md

 also see: [Before training](/demo/flappy-lose.gif)

+There is also a [a web version](labs.aylien.com/flappy-bird) available for ease of access.

 For each frame the bird stays alive, +0.1 score is given to him.
 For each wall he passes, +10 score is given.

 Try it yourself